 If you have a Bible map from the 19th century, before the rise of the Soviet Union, the nations mentioned in Ezekiel are typically located right in Asia Minor.

 To get your attention, I used the title “Gog of Magog is dead and I have seen his grave.”
-I meant this quite literally: Gog is thought by many or most reputable scholars to be the king Gyges, who ruled over Western Asia Minor in the early 600s BC, just a few years before Ezekiel wrote his book [my FB friend Carrie points out that according to legend, Gog had a magic ring that would make him invisible, see Plato, Republic 2].
+I meant this quite literally: Gog is thought by many reputable scholars to be the king Gyges, who ruled over Western Asia Minor in the early 600s BC, just a few years before Ezekiel wrote his book [my FB friend Carrie points out that according to legend, Gog had a magic ring that would make him invisible, see Plato, Republic 2].
 “Magog” would be his land.
 The scholarly commentator Zimmerli (Hermeneia) says that while we cannot be certain, Ezekiel implies that Gog/Gyges was the leader of Magog, Tubal, Meshech, Gomer and Togarmah.
 Gyges was buried in that area, close to the city of Sardis (the city mentioned in Rev 3:1-6).
 A few years back, we went on a bus tour of the Seven Churches of Asia, and our guide pointed out the window and said, “Do you see that huge mound?
 That’s a tumulus or royal grave.
 It’s supposedly the burial place of a king named Gyges.”
-(See the photo, it’s the big hill on the far right side; amazingly, it’s man-made).
+(See the photo, it’s the big hill on the far right side; amazingly, it’s man-made; it was identified as the tomb of Gyges in the early 1960s, although other scholars doubt the identification).
 That grave was actually visible to some of the Christians to whom John wrote his Revelation: Gog and Magog had existed in the same part of the earth as the Seven Churches of ages, centuries before.

 Magog did not invade Israel at the time of Gyges; Ezekiel states that only after much time (38:8) these nations would attack.
 He seems to place this long after the regathering of God’s people and their renewal in the New Covenant.
 And Gyges was already dead before Ezekiel penned his prophecy.
 Yet according to scholars, Gog/Gyges was already being taken up and transmuted into a symbol of military might, as we might use the name Hitler or Napoleon today.
 Centuries later, the Jewish rabbis used “Gog and Magog” as a symbol for end-time evil.
 For example, in 3 Enoch 45:5 (I am using the Charlesworth edition):